Back to start

 Hollandse Kust Zuid

-Hollandse Kust Zuid incorporates features that support marine biodiversity, such as varied rock formations and reef structures around turbine foundations.
+Hollandse Kust Zuid incorporates features that support marine biodiversity, such as varied rock formations and reef structures around the turbine foundations.
 These elements create habitats for fish, shellfish, and other sea life, turning the wind farm into a thriving underwater ecosystem.

 More information (links open in new window)